Milton Glaser has designed logos for sweatshirts and mugs, a New York subway station, and even a jar of pickles and beer.

 He not only designs magazines and their covers, but also the newsstands from which they are sold.
 He has designed a tailor shop (his father was a tailor), and he even spruced up a schoolyard fence.

-As popular as his designs hve become, he hasn't always played to raves.
-Glaser says he's been called a misogynist, even a sadist, because of the plaster casts he included in his design of a Manhattan restaurant.
+As popular as his designs have become, he hasn't always played to rave reviews.
+Glaser says he's been called a misogynist, even a sadist, because of the plaster casts he included in his design of a Manhattan restaurant, Trattoria Dell'Arte.

 Glaser does love to design restaurants, he says, "because as a social institution, they're one of the most interesting and complex of all social forms, and also because I'm very interested in the idea of pleasure and the relationship between art, beauty, aesthetics, and pleasure.
 And for me, there isn't anything more interesting than the creation of pleasure."

 But even in the act of creating pleasure, Glaser will go only so far.
 "I have tried to avoid doing things that would be harmful to people, because I believe that 'do no harm' not only applies to doctors, but applies to people who are responsible for transmitting ideas within a culture, which is what you do as a design professional," he explains.

 That's why Milton Glaser has established his own ethical standards – warning signs along what he calls a designer's "road to hell."